The key enabler for PBN is area navigation

 If an Airsapce Concept requires a lateral performance along the PBN route, then this performance requirement must be coded into the navigation database.
 For a datahouse to code an airway or IFP record, the route must be designated in accordance with Annex 11 Appendix 1 or 3 and that route or procedure must be published in the AIP.
 If these two conditions are not met then there is no guarantee at what stage, if at all, that the pilot will be alerted if the aircraft deviates from the route.

 The notion of PBN specifications requires that on-board equipment be certified, that the aircraft be certified for the target operation, and that the crew be appropriately qualified.
-A qualified aircraft whose crew is not qualified cannot operate on the targeted PBN application.
+A certified aircraft whose crew do not hold PBN privileges on their IR licence cannot operate on the targeted PBN application.
 The converse is equally true.
 The navigation performance requirements published in the AIP and ‘cleared’ by ATC, must be matched by the air crew and the aircraft being qualified to execute the clearance.

 For more information on: